 Does LASIK Hurt?

 Most patients express how easy and pain free the process is.
 LASIK is one of the safest and most effective procedures on the market today, and as a result, it’s extremely common.
 More and more people every year are making the decision to have this life-changing refractive surgery and getting to enjoy the benefits of clearer vision (plus, freedom from corrective eyewear).
-Dr. George employs the most highly recommended anesthetic protocol to minimize any associated discomfort.

 Does PRK Hurt?